11x-dev/hint-feature-part-1/README.md

         );
         const move_string = mvs.map((p) => prettyCoordinates(p.x, p.y, goban.height)).join(",");
         console.log("Move string: ", move_string);
-        // Add this removeHints method here so we clear the hints when our Goban updates, this ensures the hint marks are gone when we click the Goban (it appears it might work without this line) removeHints();
+        // Add this removeHints method here so we clear the hints when our Goban updates,
+        // this ensures the hint marks are gone when we click on the Goban, which updates the Goban (it appears it works without this line) removeHints();
     };
 ```